 To dive deeper into what a horse experiences in our program, click here

 Our Founder Story:

 The founder story starts with two gentlemen named Jim.
-“The Jims” were horseplayers/bettors, one day they were at Hoosier Park in Anderson, IN, enjoying the races with a long-time thoroughbred breeder when they learned the fate of unsuccessful racehorses.
-In 2005, the outlook for an injured or slow thoroughbred leaving the track was not good, and “the Jims” decided to do something about it.
+“The Jims” were horseplayers/bettors.
+One day, they were at Hoosier Park in Anderson, Indiana, enjoying the races with a long-time Thoroughbred breeder when they learned the fate of unsuccessful racehorses.
+In 2005, the outlook for an injured or slow Thoroughbred leaving the track was not good, and “the Jims” decided to do something about it.
 That night, the concept of Friends of Ferdinand was born.
 “The Jims” established the business side of the non-profit, raising the seed money to start the organization amongst their friends.

 Hoosier Park and the Indiana Thoroughbred Owners and Breeders Alliance used to host a paddock sale every fall.
-The sales were open to the public, the minimum bid was low, and unsold horses were often gathered after the sale by the kill buyer.
+The sales were open to the public, the minimum bid was low, and unsold horses were often gathered after the sale by kill buyers (people who purchases horses to send to slaughter).
 In 2005 “the Jims” bought every horse who didn’t receive a minimum bid; that marked the day they became horsemen.
-The catch was, they didn’t know much about caring for horses, much less transitioning retired thoroughbreds into second careers.
+The catch was, they didn’t know much about caring for horses, much less transitioning retired Thoroughbreds into second careers.
 This was also back before the days of zero-tolerance for steroid use, and the let-down for horses coming off the track was much harder for both the horse and the horse’s handlers.
-This is where Sara stepped in.
+This is where Sara Busbice stepped in.

 Our Board of Directors: